 Write Outstanding Ad Copy

 What ads say is a huge part of whether or not they are receiving clicks or not.
 When it comes to ad copy for Pay Per Click ads, Relevance is key.
-In fact, Google’s Ads platform ranks ads specifically based upon its relevance to the keywords that trigger the ad and the landing page that the ad eventually leads to.
-No matter how good keywords are if the ad copy is discouraging searchers from clicking, the ad will not get clicks.
+In fact, Google’s Ads platform ranks ads specifically based on their relevance to the keywords that trigger the ad and the landing page that the ad eventually leads to.
+No matter how good the keywords are, if the ad copy is discouraging searchers from clicking, the ad will not get clicks.

 A common attribute of successful PPC ad copy is who is at the center of the ad’s copy.
 While an ad may be promoting an advertiser’s products or services, the ad itself should focus on the audience.
 The subject of the ad should be the prospect and the reasons they need the service.

 Lastly, by focusing on potential customers, advertisers can tell them why other clients have chosen their services in the past by focusing on the benefits of their service, not the service itself.